 A while back we shared a few of the ways we like to stay organised and by now you’ve probably already guessed that I’m a list keeping kind of person.
 For us, lists a vital part of keeping on top of things.
 I love them and always have a few on the go.
 They help me stay organized and on track, but most importantly they’re a place for me to mind dump.

-With an attempt to be even more organised, this year I’m going to try to keep my list keeping down to just one or two at a time.
-Of course our building projects have their own dedicated lists and we also have a very long general overview list of house related jobs, but to keep on top of the day to day jobs I like to have a pen and paper list lying around that I can quickly add tasks to as and when I remember them.
+In an attempt to be even more organised, this year I’m going to try to keep my list keeping down to just one or two at a time.
+Of course, our building projects have their own dedicated lists and we also have a very long general overview list of house-related jobs, but to keep on top of the day to day jobs I like to have a pen and paper list lying around that I can quickly add tasks to as and when I remember them.

 Although there are a million great notebooks and notepads already available, we thought it would be fun to create our own to-do list notepad.